lingsamuel/lingsamuel/README.md

 ### Hi there 👋

+I don't have enough time for everything, there are so many things I want to do and learn.

 - Languages: Chinese | English
 - Gamer/Game Designer, Writer, Coder/Open Source Contributor, Novice Painter
 - I’m learning the world